-A five day holiday music program with a range of classes for children with little or no musical experience through to those with advanced instrumental skills.
-Each of the sessions provides a progressively developing program during the course of the week.
-Participants should elect to be involved in one full, or one half, or two half session.
+A five day holiday music program with a range of classes for school aged children with little or no musical experience through to those with advanced instrumental skills.
+Benefit from working with highly regarded tutors in a fun week of music making designed to develop skills, stimulate creativity, encourage teamwork and promote self-confidence.

 * Two half sessions are costed as ONE full session at $150.

 RHYTHM ‘n’ BEAT 9.30am – 11.00am $100*